 So as you can see there is plenty to do just in the 1st Arrondissement alone.
 It could take you a week or more to see it all.
 It’s one of the best places to stay in Paris close to everything you want to see and do.
 The other thing I love about this area is that there are multiple metro and bus stops in close proximity, making getting around Paris very convenient.

-Staying in the 1st Arrondissement is not usually cheap since it is so central, but there are some very affordable Airbnbs in the neighborhood.
+Staying in the 1st Arrondissement is not usually cheap since it is in central Paris and has a fantastic location, but there are some very affordable VRBOs in the neighborhood.

 Pros & Cons of the 1st Arrondissement

 CONS: Fairly filled with tourists, expensive

 2nd Arrondissement – Bourse